PAY RANGE: N26

 3. Only two positions will be allocated to this class.

 Researches policy issues affecting programs and projects; assists in the development of departmental programming and budgeting.

 Develops roadway and traffic signal system designs from concept through construction; coordinates roadway and traffic signal system design with DVPRC, PaDOT, and other governmental agencies; performs in-house design and project management of consultants; interacts with political and community entities; coordinates projects with other departments and utilities.

 Advises engineering staff on project development and the handling of a variety of design and project management issues; meets with developers, politicians and the community to provide guidance and resolution on transportation engineering issues.

-Reviews proposals for several federal and state grant-in-aid programs; ascertains that proposals are properly prepared and meet federal and state requirements for certification; ensures that requisitions for payment are processed and that funds are received; contacts and discusses problem areas with federal, state, city and quasi-public agency officials; follows up to see that projects progress as rapidly as possible; makes final inspection of completed projects.
+Reviews or develops proposals for several federal and state grant-in-aid programs; ascertains that proposals are properly prepared and meet federal and state requirements for certification; ensures that requisitions for payment are processed and that funds are received; contacts and discusses problem areas with federal, state, city and quasi-public agency officials; follows up to see that projects progress as rapidly as possible; makes final inspection of completed projects.

-Represent the agency at public meetings; meets with public officials to discuss programs and projects.
+Represents the agency at public meetings; meets with public officials to discuss programs and projects.

 Performs related work as required.

 Makes assignments of plan review and development for architectural, structural, civil, mechanical, electrical and code features of proposed construction or alterations of existing facilities; checks completed review to ascertain that review is appropriate and proper; discusses changes needed with departmental and consulting engineers and architects where problems are not resolved by lower level engineering and architectural personnel.